 Teachable vs Udemy for Selling Online Courses

-Teachable and Udemy are the two most popular options to create & sell online courses and if you're interested in selling courses, you will need to answer the Teachable vs Udemy question for yourself.
+Teachable and Udemy are the two most popular options to create & sell online courses and if you're interested in selling courses, you will need to answer the Teachable vs Udemy question.

 To help you answer this question, I have created an infographic (this is the first infographic I've created on this blog and I'm sure you'll love it) that compares the two online course platforms based on specific criteria.

 Share the infographic on your site:

 Here’s my take on selling online courses on Teachable vs Udemy:

 Teachable is an online platform that allows you to build your course website and sell online courses using your own brand while Udemy is an online marketplace that allows you to list and sell their courses through the platform.